While Toowoomba might be known as The Garden City, it has much more to offer than just its greenspace.

 Planned and developed by Walter Hill, a government botanist in the 1800s, trees imported from Europe, Asia and other parts of the world make up this 26.3 hectares of greenspace in the city centre.

-Make the most of it by having a picnic, following this guide.
+Make the most of it by having a picnic.

 2. Follow the Laneway Street Art Crawl